-a.
+- a.
 Expenditure Authority Limit: Department Directors may approve financial commitments and authorize expenditures up to \$50,000 without written concurrence of the Executive Director.
-Department Directors are expected to exercise prudent care in the financial management of their department, ensuring compliance with the department's annual budget, protecting the financial and other interests of SHA, and ensuring proper coordination with the Executive Director and other Department Directors in authorizing the expenditure of SHA money.
+The Chief Financial Officer may approve financial commitments and authorize expenditures up to \$500,000 without written concurrence of the Executive Director.
+Department Directors and Chief Financial Officer are expected to exercise prudent care in the financial management of their department, ensuring compliance with the department's annual budget, protecting the financial and other interests of SHA, and ensuring proper coordination with the Executive Director and other Department Directors in authorizing the expenditure of SHA money. - b.

-- b.
 Travel, Training, Temporary Help: All requests and authorizations for actual expenditures for travel, training, or temporary help, must be approved by the Department Director.
-Requests or authorizations above \$50,000 (the Expenditure Authority limit of Department Directors) must be approved by the Executive Director. - c.
+Requests or authorizations above \$50,000 (the Expenditure Authority limit of Department Directors) must be approved by the Chief Financial Officer up to \$500,000 and Executive Director for any over \$500,000. - c.
 Non-Competitive Selections: Subject to the \$50,000 Expenditure Authority limit, all non-competitive selection recommendations (emergency, sole source, proprietary, single response to a solicitation, etc.) must be approved by the Department Director and the Procurement and Contracts Manager.
-Those over \$50,000 must be approved by the Department Director, Executive Director, and Procurement and Contracts Manager. - d.
+Those over \$50,000 and up to \$500,000 must be approved by the Department Director, Chief Financial Officer, and Procurement and Contracts Manager.
+Over \$500,000 the Executive Director's approval is needed. - d.
 Cancellation of Expenditure Authority: A Department Director may cancel the Expenditure Authority granted to an employee in the Director's department without approval from the Executive Director based on a change of job duties, abuse or mismanagement of Expenditure Authority by the employee, or other reasons sufficient for the Department Director.
-Such cancellation and reasons must be in writing to the Procurement and Contracts Manager. - e.
+Such cancellation and reasons must be in writing to the Procurement and Contracts Manager and the Chief Financial Officer.
+The Chief Financial Officer can cancel the Expenditure Authority granted to any employee, except the Executive Director, for abuse or mismanagement.
+Such cancellation and the reason for the cancellation must be in writing to the employee's Department Director and the Procurement and Contracts Manager. - e.
 Purchasing/Corporate Card Limits: A Department Director may recommend in writing to the Procurement and Contracts Manager, Credit Card Program Manager or Chief Financial Officer a change in an employee's Purchasing Card transaction limits. - f.
-Purchasing/Corporate Card Cancellation: A Department Director may cancel the Purchasing/Corporate Card of an employee in their department by providing written notice and reasons of such a request to the Procurement and Contracts Manager or Credit Card Program Manager. - g.
-Authority of Acting Department Director: In the absence of a Department Director, the acting Department Director shall have \$50,000 of Expenditure Authority, subject to the following: The Department Director must, in writing and in advance of such absence, have notified the Executive Director, Controller, and the Procurement and Contracts Manager of the dates and times of the absence, and the name of the individual who he/she has appointed as acting Department Director.
-In the event that a Department Director is unable to issue such a notification, the Executive Director or acting Executive Director may authorize up to \$50,000 of Expenditure Authority to an acting Department Director.
+Purchasing/Corporate Card Cancellation: A Department Director may cancel the Purchasing/Corporate Card of an employee in their department by providing written notice and reasons of such a request to the Procurement and Contracts g.
+Authority of Acting Department Director: In the absence of a Department Director, the Deputy Department Director, or Acting Department Director (In the absence of a Deputy) shall have \$50,000 of Expenditure Authority, subject to the following: The Department Director has appointed the individual as the acting Department Director in writing.
+In the event that a Department Director is unable to issue such a notification, the Chief Financial Officer may authorize up to \$50,000 of Expenditure Authority to an acting Department Director.
+In the absence of the Chief Financial Officer, the Deputy for Finance and Administration, assumes the role of the Chief Financial Officer.